 Berkeley Haas School of Business: Everything You Need to Know

 The Berkeley Haas School of Business is a small but dynamic powerhouse among MBA programs.
-Its proximity to the big metropolis of San Francisco, combined with the intimacy of a small college town of Berkeley, allows its students can enjoy the best of both worlds during their studies.
-Haas is renowned for its tight-knit student community fostered by its culture, location, and class size—the typical Haas class features approximately 350 students.
+Its proximity to the big metropolis of San Francisco, combined with the intimacy of a small college town of Berkeley, allows its students to enjoy the best of both worlds during their studies.
+Haas is renowned for its tight-knit student community fostered by its culture, location, and class size; a typical Haas class features approximately 250–350 students.
 The school’s closeness to Silicon Valley leads to almost one-third of Haas graduates joining the technology sector each year.
-Apart from the vibrant Berkeley Haas Entrepreneurship Program, the school also has an established health policy and management program (since 1948) and a thriving Center for Social Sector Leadership.
+Apart from the vibrant Berkeley Haas Entrepreneurship Program, the school also has an established health management emphasis (the larger university has maintained a health policy and management program since 1948) and a thriving Center for Social Sector Leadership.
 If you see yourself attending school in beautiful Berkeley, mbaMission offers a depth of resources and services to help you on your journey.

 Berkeley Haas School of Business MBA Insider’s Guide